 Kat Howard’s short fiction has been nominated for the World Fantasy Award, anthologized in best of and annual best of collections, and performed on NPR.
+You can find it in her collection, A Cathedral of Myth and Bone.
 She is the author of the critically acclaimed Roses and Rot and the Alex Award–winning An Unkindness of Magicians.
-She is also the writer of the Books of Magic series, set in the Sandman Universe.
-She lives in New Hampshire, and you can find her on twitter at @KatWithSword.
+She is also one of the writers of the Books of Magic series, set in the Sandman Universe.
+She lives in St. Paul, Minnesota, and you can find her on twitter at @KatWithSword.

 "There is magic in this book.
 You just have to crack it open."

 – Spectrum Culture